 - those to prevent or mitigate emergencies; or

 - those authorized under an FGC Section 1602 Lake and Streambed Alteration Agreement or habitat restoration/enhancement project.

-The proposed changes are long overdue, Mr. Henry said, and follow years of outreach, workshops, and solicitation of input from regulated industry sectors and concerned organizations.
+The proposed changes are long overdue and follow years of outreach, workshops, and solicitation of input from regulated industry sectors and concerned organizations.
 The Notice of Proposed Rulemaking was posted August 14, 2015 and has a 45-day public review/comment period ending September 28, 2015.
 A public hearing has also been scheduled in Sacramento on September 28, at the end of the 45-day review process.